Finding sound digital media localization strategies for China is vital for any foreign business or startup searching for commercial success. This is

 Not sure if you should translate and localize your app for iOS or Android in China?
 Check with different Chinese translation services, find one you trust, and get some advice on current and future mobile device and social media trends.
 Uncertain if the Chinese have the same inherent color association Westerns do (they don’t), but you want to build a visually vibrant website that attracts as many customers as possible?
 A translation localization team that knows how to use colors (even for text) and graphics that appeal to the sophisticated Chinese color palate opens in a new window can help solve that problem too.

-All of this can seem like a daunting task, but when working with a crack Chinese translation localization team, English Chinese translations can be carried out in a manner that will give your company’s language app, website or software platform as many competitive local advantages as possible.
+All of this can seem like a daunting task, but when working with a crack Chinese digital media localization team, they will carry out English to Chinese translations in a manner that will give your company’s language app, website or software platform as many competitive local advantages as possible.